sdhar86/react_notes/props.md

 * Whenever state changes, the component will re-render and reflect the new state.

-### Changing State:
+### Manipulating State:

 State should be immutable, we should not mutate a state.

 React gives us a nice methiod to use: **setState**

 Example:

 To change the state defined in the previous example, we can just use:

 ```
 this.setState{